chrisyeesk/ecomweb/README.md

 Contribution:
 Chris Yee Shen Koay
-- Main page
+- Set up Website landing page
+- Configure Docker to rebuild container when there are code changes and when new module is installed
-- Set up backend and PostgreSQL dockerfile
+- Set up backend and developement PostgreSQL database dockerfile
+- Set Up payment Page with Stripe
+- Product Listing Page
+- Deployment to ECR

 Luchen Zhou
 -